 Dr Nathan Daly is a Research Scientist at the Fitzwilliam Museum.
 In this role he conducts non-invasive technical analyses of cultural heritage objects across and beyond the Museum’s collection.
+In one such research project, he is undertaking a technical study of drawings in the collections of notable botanist and art collector Agnes Block.
 He has expertise in macro X-ray Fluorescence (MA-XRF) scanning of cultural heritage objects, particularly paintings, and works closely with colleagues at the Hamilton Kerr Institute on these activities.
 His research interests include the use of various non-invasive spectroscopic mapping and imaging techniques in the cultural heritage field, as well as multivariate statistical methods to better interrogate these datasets.
 He is particularly interested in the combination of complementary datasets in order to improve their interpretation and the application of this information by museum conservators and curators.

 Nathan holds a PhD in Chemistry from Columbia University (2017) and a Bachelor’s degree in Chemistry from Northwestern University (2011).
 Before joining the Fitzwilliam Museum in July 2022, he was a Graduate Intern and Postdoctoral Fellow at the Getty Conservation Institute working on non-invasive analysis of works on paper (2016-2019) and an EPSRC-funded Research Fellow at the National Gallery, London working on Art through the ICT Lens (ARTICT): Big Data Processing Tools to Support the Technical Study, Preservation and Conservation of Old Master Paintings (2019-2022).